 Make a Difference in Yourself and Our Community by Volunteering to serve with First Financial!

-The Board of Directors is accepting applications for the Board and other Volunteer positions with the credit union.
-To be eligible to serve in 2023, your application needs to be submitted by Tuesday, January 31, 2023.
+The Nominating Committee is always accepting applications for volunteer positions with the credit union.
+Applications to serve in 2024 are closed, all applications submitted are for 2025.
 This is a unique opportunity to serve your credit union and share your expertise and knowledge with a group of people you might otherwise have never met.
-If you have any experience that you feel would be beneficial or you would like to learn more about the credit union, consider applying.
-Your fellow Volunteers are from different professional backgrounds and communities in New Mexico that will enhance your knowledge and give you an interesting break from the norm.
+Your fellow volunteers are from different professional backgrounds and communities throughout New Mexico.
+Share your diverse viewpoints and let your voice be heard by joining the credit union movement and guiding the credit union towards a brighter future.

 Volunteer positions with FFCU are primarily in the following areas: